 Castor Oil and Eyeshadow

-Castor oil is a well-loved oil in the beauty community—mostly for its brow- and lash-strengthening properties.
-Although there's no hard evidence proving that castor oil promotes hair growth, a compound found in castor oil (ricinoleic acid) has been shown to possibly aid in treating hair loss.
+Castor oil is a well-loved oil in the beauty community—mostly for its purported brow- and lash-strengthening properties.
+Although there's no hard evidence proving that castor oil promotes hair growth, many still swear by it.
 Garcia offered up this tip: You can create a conditioning brow tint by mixing castor oil with an eyeshadow color that's a few shades darker than your brow hair.
 Use a spoolie to apply and ta-da!
 You've got yourself your very own customized, all-natural Boy Brow.
 "Castor oil can also be used to moisturize, if you find that your brow area is dry," says St. Jean.

 Not ready to commit to a dye?
 Brush up on your brow penciling skills by going the makeup route—you can play around with different hues to find one you like and it washes off at the end of the day.
 "If you have lighter brows (brown to blonde) use a pencil one to two shades darker than your natural hair color," explains St. Jean.
 "If you have dark brows (dark brown to black) use a color that matches your hair color."
 If you have a warm skin tone, she recommends reaching for an ash- or cool-toned brow pencil to offset the warmth in your skin.
 But if you have any natural red hues in your brows, St. Jean says to go for a neutral-toned pencil for a more natural look and easy blend.